11th Infantry Brigade (United States): Interwar period

-Vietnam
+Vietnam War

 The brigade HHC was reconstituted on 15 April 1966 in the Regular Army and activated at Schofield Barracks, Hawaii on 1 July of that year.
 The brigade was formed in order to replace the 25th Infantry Division, stationed at Schofield Barracks, after the deployment of the latter to Vietnam; it formed part of the army's strategic reserve.
 Its designation was selected under the assumption that the 6th Infantry Division would be soon reactivated.
 Organized as a separate infantry brigade, it initially also included three infantry battalions – the 3rd Battalion, 1st Infantry, 4th Battalion, 3rd Infantry, and 1st Battalion, 20th Infantry – as well as the 6th Support Battalion, a reconnaissance troop (Troop E, 1st Cavalry), and a military police company.
 However, a lack of the necessary personnel and equipment prevented the organization of the field artillery battalion, engineer company, and signal platoon that completed the structure of a separate brigade.
 Despite its reduced strength, the 11th began training and ultimately organized the remaining units at Fort Schofield.
 Its towed 105 mm howitzer direct support field artillery battalion, the 6th Battalion, 11th Artillery, was activated on 1 March 1967, followed by the 6th Engineer Company on 15 June.
 A fourth infantry battalion, the 4th Battalion, 21st Infantry, was activated at Schofield on 1 November.

-The 11th Infantry Brigade was deployed to Vietnam in December 1967 due to a need for additional American troops there, and during the Vietnam War served in the United States Army's 23rd Infantry Division (called the Americal Division).
+The 11th Infantry Brigade was deployed to South Vietnam in December 1967 due to a need for additional American troops there, and during the Vietnam War served in the United States Army's 23rd Infantry Division (called the Americal Division).
 The 6th Engineer Company was inactivated on 15 January 1968, after the brigade arrived in Vietnam and reconstituted as Company C, 26th Engineer Battalion, remaining in support of the 11th LIB.
 Elements of the brigade were responsible for the My Lai massacre where members of the brigade's 1st Battalion, 20th Infantry murdered between 340 and 500 civilians in 1968.
 Many of its former servicemen were interviewed in the documentary Four Hours in My Lai.

-In June 1971, then Brigadier General John W. Donaldson, former commander of the Brigade would be accused and later acquitted of killing 6 Vietnamese civilians on operations between November 1968 and January 1969.
+In June 1971, then Brigadier General John W. Donaldson, former commander of the Brigade would be accused and later acquitted of killing 6 Vietnamese civilians on two separate incidents in operations between November 1968 and January 1969, months of the My Lai massacre by taking pot shots at civilians.
+According to helicopter pilots and senior army investigators, the commanding and senior officers routinely murdered civilians while flying over Quảng Ngãi province, but the investigation was closed due to a lack of evidence.